 Here at Greendale Farm we are licensed to hold up to 70 dogs.
 We have 2 separate kennel blocks, the Old Block and Sally’s New Block.

-The old kennel building was built in the 1970’s, it had a complete renovation within the building 4 years ago.
+The old kennel building was built in the 1970’s.
+It had a complete renovation within the building 4 years ago.
 We removed all the interior walls and ceiling and completely rebuilt using new higher grade insulation and metal caging to produce a wonderful new environment for the dogs.
-Each kennel has its own heat lamps and an outside run.
+Each kennel has its own heat lamps and an outside run as well as plastic beds, fleeces and water bowls.
 We mainly use this kennel block for the larger breeds or if 2 or more dogs come in from the same family.

 Sally’s New Block

 We have a new kennel block which was built in 2011 with 20 kennels including 2 double kennels.
 This kennel block works on a pop-hatch system so the dogs have access inside and outside all day.
-All the kennels are fitted with individual heat lamps.
+All the kennels are fitted with individual heat lamps as well as having plastic beds, fleeces and water bowls.

 Cash or Card payment is fine.
 Payment in full on arrival.